ashish-b10/tournament_manager/getting_started.md

 This key wil include the `private_key` as well as various auth tokens that will be necessary for downloading the files directly from the Google spreadsheet.

+If you get an error of `SignedJwtAssertionCredentials`, you have to `pip install ouathclient=1.5.2`.

 <h2> Run Server </h2>
 To make model migrations: